 Taking the expectation with respect to $Q(W \vert \theta)$, we get:

-The above equation still shows the dependency of $\log P(\textbf{X})$ that makes difficult KL to compute.
+The above equation shows the dependency of $\log P(\textbf{X})$ that makes it difficult to compute.
 An alternative objective function is therefore, derived by adding $\log P(\textbf{X})$ with negative KL divergence. $\log P(\textbf{X})$ is a constant with respect to $Q(W \vert \theta)$.
 The new function is called as the evidence of lower bound (ELBO) and expressed as:

 The first term is called likelihood, and the second term is the negative KL divergence between a variational distribution and prior weight distribution.
 Therefore, ELBO balances between the likelihood and the prior.
 The ELBO objective function can be optimized to minimize the KL divergence using different optimizing algorithms like gradient descent.